 Every year, each school will take a number of the most talented under-12 players in their region – both boys and girls – and provide extra coaching sessions during the curriculum focusing on skills development.
 Over a four-year period, this will provide the most talented young footballers throughout the country with an extra 800 hours of coaching.

-A series of football festivals involving senior clubs, scouting reports, club reports and selection days will help the performance team to identify the best players eligible for each school in time for August 2016 enrolment.
+A series of football festivals involving senior clubs, scouting reports, club reports and selection days help the performance team to identify the best players eligible for each school in time for the annual August enrolment.

 Regional Performance Schools and Coaches: